SnapGreen/SE308-winter2020-environmental-app/Backend/server/rawdata/FDA/scripts/readme.md

 ]

-The number of products per .json is set to 500, but can be changed by modifying the "SPLIT_FILE_LINES" constant at the top of "convertBrandedFoodToJson.sh"
+The number of products per .json is set to 500, but can be changed by modifying the "SPLIT_FILE_LINES" constant at the top of "convertToJson.sh"

 ###map_fdcid_gtin.txt